RunningMSN/SPIDER/README.md

 | -p, --primer_size | Length of primers for SPIDER to use.
 Default is 20 (20nt). | No |

 # SPIDER Extract
 SPIDER can quickly extract the sequences of amplicons identified by the program.
+Sequences will be extracted in the same orientation as your reference sequence, so sequences on opposite strands will be reverse complemented to display in the same direction.
 To run this command, it is requited that a SPIDER search is run first, and the output is saved to a file.
 SPIDER will parse the output of the search, and extract all sequences that were flagged as valid by the search.